GreenMoonMoon/CTracery/notes.md

 ## Generator
 Generates all variables for the narrative engine.
 Uses various heuristic to output the most relevant variables to the current narrative.
 Generate the narrative structure by completing templates.
 Uses the IMS to make the narrative more compeling to the player.
 ## Interrest monitoring system
 Gather all relevant data from the player playstyle.
-Such as which NPCs is spoken to the more often, which area is more explored, etc. These informations can be used to asing weight to various components.
+Such as which NPCs is spoken to the more often, which area is more explored, etc. These informations can be used MayaCmdOverrideto asing weight to various components.
 The Generator will then be able to use it to further personalyse the player experience.
 # TODOs
 - [x] Create the basic language for declaring [compoents](#component).
 - [ ] Create a basic parser for reading and writing [component](#component) declarations.